Uniti Group (NASDAQ:UNIT) Releases FY 2021 Earnings Guidance

-Uniti Group (NASDAQ:UNIT) issued an update on its FY 2021 earnings guidance on Thursday morning.
+Uniti Group (NASDAQ:UNIT) updated its FY 2021 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $1.580-$1.630 for the period.
 The company issued revenue guidance of $1.08 billion-$1.09 billion, compared to the consensus revenue estimate of $1.09 billion.

-Uniti Group (NASDAQ:UNIT) last issued its quarterly earnings results on Thursday, November 4th.
-The real estate investment trust reported $0.17 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $0.35 by ($0.18).
-The firm had revenue of $266.75 million during the quarter, compared to analyst estimates of $271.41 million.
-Uniti Group had a negative return on equity of 1.91% and a net margin of 3.74%.
-The business’s revenue was up 3.1% on a year-over-year basis.
-During the same period in the prior year, the firm earned $0.42 earnings per share.
-Equities research analysts forecast that Uniti Group will post 1.57 earnings per share for the current year.

-Separately, Zacks Investment Research raised Uniti Group from a hold rating to a buy rating and set a $15.00 price target on the stock in a research note on Thursday.
+Separately, Zacks Investment Research raised Uniti Group from a hold rating to a buy rating and set a $15.00 target price for the company in a research report on Thursday, November 11th.

 Uniti Group Company Profile